transifex/transifex-java/README.md

 </resources>
 ```

-This will let Android know which locales your app supports and help it choose the correct one in case of a multilingual user.
-If you don't do that, Android will always pick the first locale selected by the user.
+If you don't do that, Android will never choose that language.

+If you don't use `Appcompat` you will have to place a `strings.xml` for all supported locales.

 ## Context Wrapping